Student Voluntary Medical Withdrawal Policy

 1. The student notifies the University of her/his intent to return after a medical withdrawal by submitting a form (online or written) to OLR.
 The student may also contact OLR by phone at 937-229-2066 and arrange to submit the information for the form.
 This form asks:

 b.
-What has changed in the student’s circumstances that makes her/him ready to return
+What has changed in the student’s circumstances that makes them ready to return,

-2. If the student’s request is granted, the student should notify the Office of Financial Aid, Registration, Housing, and Dining Services of their intent to return.
+2. If the student’s request is granted, the student should complete the University Intent to Return form on the Flyer Student Services (FSS) website.
 Any outstanding conduct cases must be resolved through the Office of Community Standards and Civility before or upon the student’s return.

 3. The student is encouraged to contact the Counseling Center, the Health Center, and/or OLR as appropriate to discuss possible accommodations and support.

-5. If the student’s appeal is denied, the student may lodge a further appeal with the Medical Withdrawal/Reenrollment Appeal Committee, which shall consist of the Dean of Students, the Director of the Counseling Center, and the Director of the Office of Student Accounts.
-The Director of OLR shall be available to provide the rationale in support of the first appeal decision, and designated representatives from other units as needed.
+5. If the student’s appeal is denied, the student may lodge a further appeal with the Medical Withdrawal/Reenrollment Appeal Committee, which shall consist of representatives from the following offices: the Office of the Dean of Students, the University Counseling Center, the University Health Center, the Office of the Provost, and the Office of Student Accounts.
+The Director of OLR shall be available to provide the rationale in support of the first appeal decision, and designated representatives from other units shall also be available as needed.

 Process for the University